 Mr. Kaernerk (interpretation): Thank you, Mr. Speaker.
-As I said, my question is for the Minister of Health.
+As I stated earlier, my question is for the Minister of Health.

-As I mentioned earlier, I talked about the support provided on the Internet for those in isolation at isolationsupport.gov.ca.
-Do you have figures in your department of how many people have accessed this website and how many have used the 1-800 number?
-Do you have figures of how many people have accessed the support for those in isolation?
+Earlier I talked about the support provided on the Internet for those in isolation at isolationsupport.gov.ca.
+Does the Department of Health have figures of how many people have accessed this website and how many have used the 1-800 number?
+Do you have figures of how many people in isolation have accessed support?
 Thank you, Mr. Speaker.